simurgh9/simurgh9.github.io/raw/hw.md

 within the guidelines from the professor.
 But, if your homework looks like you did not care for it (crooked dark pictures of hand-drawn hieroglyphs taken at midnight) then it is hard to find motivation to look over something like that again.

 This is not to say that you must type your homework, hand written is fine as long as I can read it _easily_.
-Here are some guidelines,
+To be clear, legibility does not imply readability.

+#### When submitting handwritten work,

+- Start each problem on a new page.
+Don't want to waste paper?
+Type your homework instead.

+- Sharpen your pencil (or use a pen), if you have had to erase more than twice, write on a new line.

 #### Generally you should,